6 Ways to Provide More Cost-Effective Customer Service

 • 64% of people prefer to message than call a business.
 (Source)

-• Social media is the preferred customer support channel for young shoppers, especially those under 25, with 32.3% of them preferring social messaging to any other form of customer service.
+• Social media is the preferred customer support channel for young shoppers.
+YouGov notes that 64% of Gen-Zers prefer social media to any other form of customer service.
 (Source)

 How does it save you money?